devmichalek/TerminalTeams/README.md

 ### Usage
-Application runs in Linux Terminal Emulator to:
+Application runs inside Linux Terminal Emulator to:
 - find users on LAN,
 - chat with other people on LAN

-The tmux terminal multiplexer is used to create program interface.
+The tmux terminal multiplexer was used to create program interface.

 ### Assumptions
 Application was written with the following assumptions: